h2oai/sparkling-water/doc/src/site/sphinx/deployment/rsparkling_on_windows.rst

 Prepare R Environment
 ~~~~~~~~~~~~~~~~~~~~~

-Please follow the :ref:`rsparkling` Documentation in order to properly set up R packages and environment.
+Please follow the :ref:`rsparkling` Documentation to properly set up R packages and environment.

 Test the Functionality
 ~~~~~~~~~~~~~~~~~~~~~~